 Best Nail Polish for Kids

-Karma Kids Box Set is a collection of four hues of organic nail polish from the Karma Organic company.
-The polish is "7 free" - meaning they are free of 7 toxic chemicals that are historically found in traditional polishes.
+The Karma Kids Box Set features four hues of organic nail polish from the Karma Organic company.
+The polish is "7 free," - meaning they are free of 7 concerning chemicals that are historically found in traditional polishes.
 Karma Organic promotes them as suitable for pregnant women, cancer patients, children, and anyone else who would like to limit the number of harsh chemicals they encounter.
 When applying, the polish offered good coverage after just one coat.
 However, to get a completely opaque color, Karma recommends using two.
-In terms of durability, all the colors in the Karma Kids box set impress us with how long they stay on, outlasting most of the competition.
+In terms of durability, the selection of colors in the Karma Kids box set impresses us with how long they stay on, outlasting most of the competition.
 We tested the neon-themed set, but Karma Organic has a wide variety of colors to choose from.

 Unfortunately, the absence of the binding chemicals typically used in nail polishes causes a lack of durability and color opacity in this brand.
 During testing, this polish was usually the first to wear off.
 We used the color "Mint to Be" and found that at least 2-3 coats are necessary to achieve an even finish.
 An extra-long dry time for each layer exacerbates an already time-consuming process.
-If the wait time is unbearable, Piggy Paint recommends blow-drying nails for 1-2 minutes on a low/warm setting to speed the process.
+Piggy Paint recommends blow-drying nails for 1-2 minutes on a low/warm setting to speed the process if the wait time is unbearable.
 Using a hairdryer also helps to reduce chipping.
-If you want to have a fun spa day with your child, but would like to avoid toxic chemicals as much as possible, then Piggy Paint polishes are probably your best option.
+If you want to have a fun spa day with your child, but would like to avoid excess chemicals as much as possible, then Piggy Paint polishes are probably your best option.

 Unfortunately, the peel-off removal method also means unintentional/early peeling can happen.
 SuncoatGirl colors have a relatively slow dry time due to the water-based formula, and we found that a minimum of two coats was necessary to get an even appearance.
 Younger children may become impatient with so much waiting and holding still, so this set may be better for older kids.
 We also discovered that if we have any oil on the nail when painting, it causes the polish to bead up and apply inconsistently.
 So be sure to start with clean hands to get the best results.
 Overall, we think this budget-friendly box set is a great way to get lots of shades without spending a fortune.

 The Townley Girl Minnie Mouse kids nail polish set comes with three vibrant colors of nail lacquer, one nail file, and a small tin to keep everything in one place.
-We tested the Minnie Mouse-themed set, but there is a wide variety of Disney characters for kids to choose from.
-We like that the water-based formula includes fewer toxins than traditional polishes.
+We tested the Minnie Mouse-themed set, but there are many Disney characters for kids to choose from.
+We like that the water-based formula includes fewer chemicals than traditional polishes.
 We also appreciate the peel-off removal method for its simplicity and because it means you can bypass the chemical polish remover.
 All three of the colors included in our set only need one coat to achieve bright and opaque coverage.
 This set is easy on the wallet and is one of the most affordable options we tested.

 Townley polishes are some of the shortest-lasting colors of the group.
 The peel-off formula is convenient but also leads to chipping and possibly early removal.
 After applying a single coat to our nails, the color started to come off after just a few hours and was entirely gone the following day.
 Despite claiming faster dry time, we found that Townley Girl takes longer to dry than most other polishes in our review, so it may not be suitable for antsy toddlers who have a hard time sitting still.
 However, if you have a child who loves accessories and bright colors, the Townley Girl Minnie Mouse set is sure to be attractive.

 The ella+mila Mommy and Me Set will fit right in with your mother-daughter spa day.
-Their high-quality nail lacquer comes in a set of two color options, one in a large bottle for mom, and one tot-sized bottle for your child.
-With the smoothest and application of all the polishes we tested, ella+mila colors hold their own against traditional nail polishes, boasting a fast dry time and smooth consistency.
-All of this is achieved while excluding several harsh toxins.
+Their high-quality nail lacquer comes in a set of two color options, one in a large bottle for mom and one tot-sized bottle for your child.
+With the smoothest application of all the polishes we tested, ella+mila colors hold their own against traditional nail polishes, boasting a fast dry time and smooth consistency.
 The formula allows for clean lines when applying, and the colors can last over a week in our experience.
 The polish offers a reasonable level of opacity with just a single coat; however, a second coat makes it look that much better.
 For a little extra pizazz on your fingers, the set comes with cute flower decals.

 ella+mila polishes use a chemical-based formula and claim to be 7-free while providing impressive results.
-However, it inevitably has more toxins than water-based products, and there is a strong chemical odor when the bottle is open.
-Like many traditional polishes, you must use a chemical remover to take off the lacquer, potentially introducing even more toxins to your skin.
+However, it inevitably has more potentially concerning ingredients than water-based products, and there is a strong chemical odor when the bottle is open.
+Like many traditional polishes, you must use a chemical remover to take off the lacquer.
 However, suppose a smooth application and long-lasting durability are your top priorities.
 In that case, ella+mila polishes make a substantial effort to be more health-friendly and are on par with traditional leading polish brands in terms of quality.
-We recommend them to anyone who wants fewer toxins in their life but doesn't want to drastically switch up their routine.
+We recommend this option to anyone looking for fewer chemicals in their nail polish routine.

-ella+mila Soy Nail Polish Remover is an acetone-free way to take lacquer off your nails. ella+mila notes that the soy-based formula is designed for use with "natural" nail polishes, but we tried it out on traditional options and found it works equally as well on both formulas.
+The ella+mila Soy Nail Polish Remover is an acetone-free way to take lacquer off your nails. ella+mila notes that the soy-based formula is designed for use with "natural" nail polishes, but we tried it out on traditional options and found it works equally as well on both formulas.
 We like that it contains fewer of the very harsh chemicals found in many polish removers and much appreciate that there is only a mild odor when using the product.
-Thanks to the addition of vitamins A, C, and E, our nails and cuticles were left feeling hydrated and supple after use, as opposed to the dryness you usually experience with acetone-based removers.
+Our nails and cuticles felt hydrated thanks to the addition of vitamins A, C, and E instead of the dryness you usually experience with acetone-based removers.

 Why You Should Trust Us

 BabyGearLab has been using and evaluating a wide range of baby products for more than eight years, and our team has many more years of combined experience in parenthood and childcare.
-Leading our kids nail polish review is Senior Review Editor, Abriah Wofford.
+Leading our kids' nail polish review is Senior Review Editor, Abriah Wofford.
 Perfecting her nail-painting skills since she was a kid herself, Abriah has painted the piggies of countless children over the years.
-For this review, she dove deep into the world of polish production, researching common ingredients, their possible health effects, and more natural alternatives.
-In addition to this, each polish was applied multiple times on various kid and adult testers to evaluate the durability and color quality in real-life situations.
-With this information, we can share with you our top picks and recommendations.

 Analysis and Test Results

-Many polishes geared towards children claim to have fewer toxins.
+Many polishes geared towards children claim to have fewer potentially concerning ingredients.
 However, there is currently no such thing as "all-natural" nail polish.
-So while certain brands of kids nail polish may be better than others, there is no guarantee that you can avoid potentially harmful chemicals without giving up colored nails altogether.
+So while certain brands of kids' nail polish may be better than others, there is no guarantee that you can avoid potentially harmful chemicals without giving up colored nails altogether.